GoBootcamp/book/chapters/basics.md

 }
 ```

-`fmt.Println` prints the pass variables values and appends a newline.
+`fmt.Println` prints the passed in variables' values and appends a newline.
 `fmt.Printf` is used when you want to print one or multiple values
 using a defined format specifier.